fabiofranchino/blog/_posts/2018-08-03-use-electron-as-local-webserver.md

 ![](../assets/posts/use-electron-as-local-webserver/filesys.png)

 The last point was about to run `server.js` from within Electron.
-The following code do the job and can be put in the `main.js` file or in the `renderer.js` as well, depending of the project scope:
+The following code does the job and can be put in the `main.js` file or in the `renderer.js` as well, depending of the project scope:

 ```javascript
 const { fork } = require('child_process')